webrecorder/browsertrix/frontend/docs/docs/user-guide/workflow-setup.md

 #### Site Crawl

-:   Choose one of these crawl scopes to have the the crawler automatically find pages based on a domain name, start page URL, or directory on a website.
+:   Choose one of these crawl scopes to have the the crawler automatically discover pages based on a domain name, start page URL, or directory on a website.

-    Site Crawl workflows are great for advanced use cases where you don't need (or want) to know every single URL of the website that you're archiving.
+    Site-based scopes are great for advanced use cases where you don't need (or want) to know every single URL of the website that you're archiving.

     ??? info "Site Crawl Use Cases"
         - You're archiving a subset of a website, like everything under _website.com/your-username_ (`Pages in Same Directory`)
         - You're archiving an entire website _and_ external pages linked to from the website (`Pages on Same Domain` + _Include Any Linked Page_ checked)

 The crawl scope is your starting point for scoping.
-The scope can be expanded to include more pages or limited to less pages by combining the crawl scope with Additional Scope and Exclude Pages settings.
+The scope can be expanded to include more pages or limited to less pages by combining the crawl scope with [Additional Scope](#additional-scope) and [Exclude Pages](#exclude-pages) settings.

 ### Page Crawl Scopes